TSiu88/programming-quiz/README.md

 * _JQuery_
 * _Bootstrap_

-_This page may be viewed by cloning the repository from GitHub and opening the index.html file in any web browser._
+_This page may be viewed by cloning the [repository](https://github.com/TSiu88/programming-quiz.git) from my [GitHub page](https://github.com/TSiu88) and opening the index.html file in any web browser._

 ## Technologies Used